Midohajhouj/VulnMachine/KioptrixVM3/README.md

-## Kioptrix VM3 Walkthrough by MIDO
+## Kioptrix VM3 Walkthrough VulnHub by MIDO

 This is a step-by-step guide to exploiting and escalating privileges on the Kioptrix VM3 machine.
 The walkthrough involves enumeration, service scanning, web application exploitation, and privilege escalation.